digitallyinduced/ihp/Guide/your-first-project.markdown

     |]
 ```

 We can see that the `ShowView` is just a data definition.
-There is also an `View ShowView` instance.
-The html-like syntax inside the `html` function is `hsx` code.
-It's just like react's jsx.
-You can write html code as usual there.
-Everything inside the `[hsx|my html|]` block is also type-checked and converted to haskell code at compile-time.
+There is also a `View ShowView` instance.
+The HTML-like syntax inside the `html` function is `hsx` code.
+It's similar to React's [JSX](https://reactjs.org/docs/introducing-jsx.html).
+You can write HTML code as usual there.
+Everything inside the `[hsx|...|]` block is also type-checked and converted to Haskell code at compile-time.

 Now that we have a rough overview of all the parts belonging to our `Post`, it's time to do some coding ourselves.